yissok/backend/README.md

 - moved todos to https://github.com/yissok/node-bastion

 WE ARE BACK
-- get test working localstack s3 passing env variables
+- get integration test working localstack s3 passing env variables
 - get the same thing to work in live api gateway
   - retrieve all ssm parameters maybe within app or find way to extract them from ssm within cloudformation
+-

 ---